MansM/mediasync/readme.md

 Just copy it to settings.yaml and configure it for your setup.
 For now its just unauthenticated Kodi.

+## Plex token
+How to find your token for Plex can be read [here](https://support.plex.tv/articles/204059436-finding-an-authentication-token-x-plex-token/)

 ## Currently doing this:
 get all seen from plex and kodi, and writing all shows and movies to plex, but only shows to kodi.